CandlePlatforms/devdocs/docs/develop/ethereum-polygon/matic-js/pos/is-deposited.md

 id: is-deposited
 title: isDeposited
 keywords:
-- 'pos client, isDeposited, polygon, sdk'
+- 'pos client, isDeposited, candle, sdk'
 description: 'isDeposited method can be used to know if a deposit has been completed.'
 ---